dataraftai/Unified-Customer-Intelligence-Churn-Survival-LTV-Prediction/README.md

 An end-to-end Machine Learning project that predicts whether a telecom customer is likely to churn and provides business insights using **EDA, Feature Importance, Confusion Matrix, and Survival Analysis**.
 The trained model is deployed as a **FastAPI REST API** and containerized using **Docker**.

+📌 Project Description

+This project focuses on predicting customer churn in the telecom industry using machine learning and survival analysis.
+The goal is to identify customers who are likely to leave the service and understand the factors and time patterns that influence churn behavior.

+The project begins with exploratory data analysis to study churn trends across customer segments such as contract type, payment method, and internet service.
+Feature importance analysis is used to identify the key drivers of churn, while classification models are trained to predict whether a customer will churn.

+In addition to traditional classification, the project applies Kaplan–Meier survival analysis to analyze customer retention over time and compare survival probabilities across different customer groups.
+This provides deeper business insights into when customers are most likely to churn, not just whether they will churn.

+The trained machine learning pipeline is deployed as a FastAPI-based REST API with input validation, model versioning, and health checks.
+The entire application is containerized using Docker and published to Docker Hub, making it easy to deploy and run consistently across environments.

+Overall, this project demonstrates an end-to-end workflow covering data analysis, machine learning modeling, interpretability, survival analysis, and production-ready deployment.

 ---

 ## 🚀 Project Overview